 Some veterinary professionals oppose anti-declaw laws because it takes the decision outside the veterinarian-client-patient relationship.
 This relationship is the basis of veterinary care.
 Veterinary professionals recognize that there may be times declaw surgery is the only remaining option to keep a cat in its current home.
 They often feel that decisions about a pet's best interest must only be made within the confines of this relationship.

-There are many countries that ban declaw surgery in cats.
+Many countries ban declaw surgery in cats.
 Declawing is outlawed in the United Kingdom, much of the European Union, Australia, and at least ten other countries around the world.
 It is still legal to declaw a cat in most of the United States.

 The American Veterinary Medical Association does not oppose declawing in cats.
 However, they do urge veterinarians to educate pet owners about the risks and alternatives.